 Why you shouldn’t care what others think?

 The simple answer is “If your goal is to live a happy and peaceful life, then regardless of what others think – you eventually focus on yourself to improve your standard of living.
-But not on the unbiased opinion’s of others.”
+But not on the unbiased opinions of others.”

 If you are still not convinced about why you should stop worrying about what others think, here is the research and science based facts on how to not care what people think of you.

-After a research and series of experiments they also discovered that, When people are so preoccupied with the judgment of others, they tend to believe that the judgment is far worse than it is.
+After research and a series of experiments they also discovered that, When people are so preoccupied with the judgment of others, they tend to believe that the judgment is far worse than it is.

 A better approach is to take feedback only to be informed and improve yourself based on the multiple view points rather than self-created prepositions.
-So, its wise to stop worrying about others think and start understanding yourself better by being non-judgmental.
+So, it’s wise to stop worrying about others’ think and start understanding yourself better by being non-judgmental.